Code-the-Dream-School/python-200/lessons/05_AI_intro/01_intro_nlp_llms.md

 For a quick overview of LLM function, [check out this video](https://www.youtube.com/watch?v=5sLYAQS9sWQ).

 ## 4. Demo: Visualizing embeddings
 In the following demonstration we will visualize text embeddings based on their semantic similarity.
-Instead of similareity of single words like `apple` and `phone`, we will look at similarities among entire *sentences*.
+Instead of similarity of single words like `apple` and `phone`, we will look at similarities among entire *sentences*.
+The following should be run from your local machine so you can see the result of the embedding visualization, and tinker with it as you see fit.

+Embeddings are a concept that will come up again and again in this course, so it is worth spending some time understanding how they work, and building some intuition.

 First, let's import the packages required for this demo: